Sedubald/useful-dotnet-patterns/README.md

 # useful-dotnet-patterns
 This solution contains some useful .NET patterns.
 Patterns are a set of best practices to solve common problems, they are reusable and support the developers to create flexible, scalable and maintainable software solutions.

+---

+Please create an issue if you notice a lack of quality or if you miss something.

 ## Builder pattern

 ## Factory pattern

 The *factory pattern* helps to hide the object instanciation to the client.
 An object is not created by calling the constructor, but is requested by the factory.
 So the *factory pattern* is a *creational pattern*.
 The returned classes of factories are often called *products*.
-This provides the advantage that a new concrete implementation can be added by extending
+The pattern provides the advantage that a new concrete product can be added by extending the existing factory or by creating a new one.
+The existing code will not break in both cases.

 ## Singleton pattern